staskus/Blog/_posts/2019-03-18-aerogami_series_part_3.md

 ---
-title: "Building a real-world iOS app (Part 3): Fetching and parsing the data from API"
+title: "Building a real-world iOS app (Part 3): Fetching and parsing data from API"
 date: 2019-03-18
 categories: [Tutorial, iOS, Swift]
 excerpt: In this part of the series we'll be fetching and parsing data from the backend using Alamofire and Codable.